erkghlerngm44/r-anime-soulmate-finder/README.md

 ```

 If you are running this on a "Find your MAL soulmate" thread (or something similar),
-where, sometimes, users do not put the URL to their MAL profile in their flair, you
+where, sometimes, users do not put the URL to their MAL profile in their flair, but
-may want to run this with the `--search-comment-body` (`-b`) argument, so the comment
+post it in their comment, you may want to run this with the `--search-comment-body`
-body is searched if there is no MAL URL in their flair.
+(`-b`) argument, so the comment body is searched if there is no MAL URL in their flair.

 This can be done as follows: